gravitational/teleport/docs/4.4/enterprise/workflow/index.md

 **Admin Flow: Approval/Deny**<br>

-A number of new parameters are now available that allow the plugin or administrator to grant greater insight into approvals/denials:
+A number of new parameters are now available that grant the plugin or administrator greater insight into approvals/denials:

 ```bash
 $ tctl request deny --reason='Please be more specific' --annotations=method=cli,unix-user=${USER} 28a3fb86-0230-439d-ad88-11cfcb213193